Cathey Crowell Sawyer

 Mark Cohn is the GVT Technical Director, which facilitates the building and installation of the designed scenery for the 2018 season.
 He is a graduate of the wonderful Marshall University Technical Theatre program, and has since worked professionally in the Theatre Industry across the USA for well over a decade.
 He gives many thanks to friends and family everywhere, and hopes to one day play the lead in GYPSY and manage to write a bio that encapsulates his unique clothing line TechWhere, specializing in men's formal socks.

 Richard Crowell, Production Manager, has been involved in technical production for over thirty-five years at numerous professional and university theatres.
 He has also designed the scenery and lighting for hundreds of productions around the country, including many at GVT since its inaugural season in downtown Lewisburg.
 Richard received his training and his Master of Fine Arts in Stage Design from The Meadows School of the Arts at Southern Methodist University in Dallas, Texas, studying with the renowned design team of William and Jean Eckart.

 Marketing and Communications Director

 Laura Kastenbauer is GVT’s Marketing and Communications Director.
 She received her Bachelor of Science in Management from UW-Superior and an Associate of Arts from Anoka Ramsey Community College.
 When she is not at GVT, Laura enjoys reading books, drinking coffee, exploring the outdoors, and delving into local history.
-She moved recently from Minnesota to Lewisburg with her husband and dog.
+She moved from Minnesota to Lewisburg with her husband and dog.

 Volunteer Director / House Manager